 The Green Willow Homestead Verdict!

 Take a day to track the path of the sun over your proposed garden spot.
-Opt for a sunny Saturday or Sunday where you can be home and observe hourly.
+Opt for a sunny day and observe hourly.
 Take notes!
 If you have a huge tree to the south of your soon-to-be garden spot, when does shade start to creep into your growing area?
 Finding a spot that has no tall shrubs or trees directly to the south of your garden (for those of us in the northern hemisphere) is imperative.
 Otherwise, you could lose precious hours of late afternoon sun.

 You will need at least 8 hours of direct sunlight to grow heat loving produce like tomatoes and peppers.
 In southeastern Wisconsin I've found 9 or 10 hours to be even better for sun worshipping vegetables.
 If you don't have a spot like this in your yard, don't fret!
 You can still grow produce like lettuce, herbs, and root vegetables on just 6 hours of direct sunlight.